-- Opacity: Enter a value, or drag the slider to specify the opacity.
+- Dash: Select a type of line, dashed or solid. - Opacity: Enter a value, or drag the slider to specify the opacity.
 Opacity can range from 1% to 100%.
 For transparent paint or a weak effect, specify a low percentage value; for more opaque paint or a strong effect, specify a high value. - 5.
 In text object properties dialog box, please do any of the following: